 You can also fuse IMU readings with GPS readings to estimate pose.
 See Determine Pose Using Inertial Sensors and GPS for an overview.

 This example shows how to use 6-axis and 9-axis fusion algorithms to compute orientation.
-Sensor Fusion and Tracking Toolbox™ includes several algorithms to compute orientation from inertial measurement units (IMUs) and magnetic-angular rate-gravity (MARG) units.
+There are several algorithms to compute orientation from inertial measurement units (IMUs) and magnetic-angular rate-gravity (MARG) units.
 This example covers the basics of orientation and how to use these algorithms.

-Sensor Fusion and Tracking Toolbox uses North-East-Down (NED) as a fixed, parent coordinate system.
+For the following algorithms, the fixed, parent coordinate system used is North-East-Down (NED).
 NED is sometimes referred to as the global coordinate system or reference frame.
 In the NED reference frame, the X-axis points north, the Y-axis points east, and the Z-axis points downward.
 The X-Y plane of NED is considered to be the local tangent plane of the Earth.
-Depending on the algorithm, North may be either Magnetic North or True North.
-The algorithms in this example use Magnetic North.
+Depending on the algorithm, north may be either magnetic north or true north.
+The algorithms in this example use magnetic north.

 An object can be thought of as having its own coordinate system, often called the local or child coordinate system.
 This child coordinate system rotates with the object relative to the parent coordinate system.
 If there is no translation, the origins of both coordinate systems overlap.

-The orientation quantity computed in Sensor Fusion and Tracking Toolbox is a rotation that takes quantities from the parent reference frame to the child reference frame.
+The orientation quantity computed is a rotation that takes quantities from the parent reference frame to the child reference frame.
 The rotation is represented by a quaternion or rotation matrix.

 Types of Sensors